tomMoulard/fail2ban/README.md

 testData:
   rules:
     urlregexps:
-    - regexp: "*"
+    - regexp: "/admin*"
-      mode: filter
+      mode: block
     bantime: "3h"
     findtime: "10m"
     maxretry: 4
     enabled: true
     ports: "80:443"
 ```

-The minimal definition will be a wildcard `*` and fail2ban will be applied in all the urls.
+The minimal definition will be a wildcard `*` and fail2ban will be applied in all matching urls.

 ##### No definitions